award

 What is discriminatory wrongful termination?

 To have a claim of discrimination in a wrongful termination case, an employee must be able to show that discrimination was a determining factor in their dismissal.
-Even if the discriminatory reason was only one of many factors that led to the dismissal, and the other factors were legitimate, an employee may still have a case for wrongful termination based on discrimination.
+Even if the discriminatory reason was only one of many factors leading to the dismissal, and the other factors were legitimate, an employee may still have a wrongful termination claim based on discrimination.

 Under Los Angeles law, discrimination is classified as an illegal dismissal based on the employee’s inclusion in a protected class, such as: